Shavvey/pixel-dithering/README.md

 ## Running the Project

-The project's main dependency is the `PIL` library, which needs to be installed using `pip` or `conda`-- depending on what package manager you use for your python environment.
+The project's main dependency is the [Pillow](https://pillow.readthedocs.io/en/stable/) library, which needs to be installed using pip or conda--depending on what package manager you use for your python environment.

-The project contains a `makefile`.
+The project contains a makefile.
 To run the project, simply type the command:

 ```sh
 make run